You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [21:43]

 Well, I don't have much time, so please let me read what Dogen says here.
-If you have this book, Moon in a Dew Drop, this section appears in page 165, section 6 of Only Buddha Together with Buddha.
-In this translation it says, Only Buddha and Buddha.
-An ancient Buddha said, The mountains, rivers, and earth are born at the same moment with each person.
+If you have this book, Moon in a Dewdrop, this section appeared in page 165, section 6 of Only Buddha Together with Buddha, or in this translation it said, Only Buddha and Buddha.
+It said, An ancient Buddha said, The mountains, rivers and earth are born at the same moment with each person.
 All Buddhas of the three worlds are practicing together with each person.
 Each person means each one of us.

 [22:49]

-So, mountains, rivers, and earth are born at the same time, same moment, with each one of us.
-And all Buddhas of the three worlds, three worlds means three times, that means past, present, and future, are practicing together with each one of us.
-So, you know, this is the same idea with what Ucha-Moroshi is saying here.
+So mountains, rivers and earth are born at the same time, same moment, with each one of us.
+And all Buddhas of the three worlds, three worlds means three times, that means past, present and future. are practicing together with each one of us.
+So, you know, this is the same idea with what Ucchama Roshi is saying here.
 When we are born, the entire world is born.
 And when we die, this entire world dies together with me.
-So, each one of us and this entire world in which we are living is one thing.
-We are born together and die, live together and die together.
-So, the source of Uchiyamuro-shi's idea is from this saying of an ancient Buddha.
+So each one of us and this entire world in which we are living is one thing.
+We are born together and live together and die together.
+The source of Ucchamurasi's idea is from this saying of an ancient Buddha.

 [23:57]

 And we don't know who this ancient Buddha is.
-I tried to find whose saying is this, but I couldn't find the source of this quote.
-So, maybe this is, you know, Dogen Zenji's creation.
-But, Dogen made comments on this saying.
-He said, If we look at the mountains, rivers, and earth, when a person is born, his birth does not seem to be bringing forth additional mountains, rivers, and earth on top of the existing ones.
-So, if someone, when someone is born, the mountains, rivers, and all things are born with that baby, then, even before this baby was born, all those things are here.
+I tried to find who the saying is this, but I couldn't find the source of this quote.
+So maybe this is Dogen Zenji's creation.
+But Dogen made comments on this saying.
+He said, if we look at the mountains, rivers, and earth, when a person is born, His birth does not seem to be bringing forth additional mountains, rivers and earth on top of the existing ones.
+So if someone, when someone is born, the mountains, rivers and all things are born with that baby, then even before this baby was born, all those things are here.

 [25:10]

-And it doesn't seem new mountains and rivers of the world were born with this baby.
-So, as our common understanding, this doesn't make sense.
+So, and that seemed, you know, new, you know, mountains and rivers or a world were born with this baby.
+So as our common understanding, this doesn't make sense.
 And I think it's true.
 It doesn't make sense to me neither.
-So, Dogen Zenjin understands that, you know, as a kind of a common way of thinking, this doesn't make sense.
-Yet, Dogen Zenjin is always saying, yet, or however, or but.
-Yet, the ancient Buddha's word cannot be mistaken.
+So Dogen Zenji understands that as a kind of a common way of thinking, this doesn't make sense. yet, Dogen Zenji is always saying yet or however or but, yet the ancient Buddha's word cannot be mistaken.
 How should we understand this?
 Even if you do not understand it, you should not ignore it.

 [26:19]

-So, be determined to understand it.
+So be determined to understand it.
 Since this word is already expounded, you should listen to it.
 Listen until you understand.
-That means we should really inquire what this means until we understand the meaning, why this ancient Buddha said in this way, even though we don't know who this ancient Buddha is.
-So, Dogen requests us to try to understand this.
+That means we should really inquire what this means. until we understand the meaning, why this ancient Buddha said in this way, even though we don't know who this ancient Buddha is.
+So Dogen requests us to try to understand this.
 And this is how to understand.
-So he introduces one possibility of understanding this saying.
+So he introduced one possibility of understanding this saying.
 This is how to understand.
 Is there anyone who knows what his birth in its beginning or end is like?

 [27:29]

-Who knows what is the beginning of a life or what is the end of a life?
+Who knows what is the beginning of our life or what is the end of our life?
 We are here, but we don't know.
 We know because of the date written in our birth certificate.
-This person was born on a certain date.
+This person was born on certain date.
 But without those information, we don't really know when we are born.
-We don't really remember.
-And we don't know when we die.
+We don't really remember. and we don't know when we die.
 But only certain reality is we are living at this moment.
 All other things are kind of information we studied or we received from other people.
-So, is there anyone who knows what his birth, in its beginning or end, is like?
+So is there anyone who knows what his birth in its beginning or end is like?

 [28:32]

-No one knows.
-Either birth's end or its beginning.
+No one knows either birth's end or its beginning.
 Nevertheless, everyone is born.
 It is certain that we are born, but we don't really remember how was our birth like.
 Similarly, no one knows the extremities of the mountains, rivers, and earth, but all see this place and walk here.
-So, about the world, we don't know the beginning of the world or end of the world, but somehow we are here and we see all things in this world and we, you know, work together with those things within this world and so we
+So about the world, we don't know the beginning of the world or end of the world, but somehow we are here, and we see all things in this world, and we work together with those things within this world, and so we come and go.

-come and go.
-Do not think with regret that the mountains, rivers, and earth are not born with you.
-You know, this is our common idea that, you know, all those things are there before we are born and they will be here even after we die.
-So, we are like a guest of a hotel.
-And we stay there only certain period of time.
-So, we and the hotel or the world is separate.
+Do not think with regret that the mountains, rivers and earth are not born with you.
+This is our common idea that all those things are there before we are born and they will be here even after we die.
+So we are like a guest of a hotel. and we stay there only certain period of time.
+So we and the hotel or the world is separate.
 We are just a visitor.
-We are not the owner of this world. or this world is not my world, but we are the visitor, and we stay for a while, and we leave, and yet this world or this hotel continues to be.
+We are not the owner of this world, or this world is not my world, but we are a visitor, and we stay for a while. and we leave, and yet this world or this hotel continues to be.

 [30:49]

-You know, this is our common understanding of our life.
-But here, you know, there is a separation between this world and this person.
-So Dogen said, do not think with regret or sadness that the mountains, rivers, and earth are not born with you.
-Understand that the ancient Buddha teaches that your birth is non-separate from the mountains, rivers, and earth.
-So, according to Dogen Zenji, this is one possible understanding of what this ancient Buddha said.
-We and mountain rivers and earth are born at the same time together.
+This is our common understanding of our life.
+But here there is a separation between this world and this person.
+So Dogen said, do not think with regret or sadness that the mountain rivers and earth are not born with you. understand that the ancient Buddha teaches that your birth is non-separate from the mountains, rivers, and earth.
+So according to Dogen Zenji, this is one possible understanding of what this ancient Buddha said.
+We are mountains, rivers, and earth are born at the same time together.
 This is like, I think, that means we are not really born.

 [31:57]

-We take, you know, forms of all different beings.
-And, on this day, I was born as Shohaku.
-Like a, you know, a bubble appeared within the water.
-And stayed, I don't know how many more years, for a while, and disappeared into the air.
-So, you know, the moment the bubble appeared in the water, on the bottom of the water.
-And that moment, the bubble disappeared into the air.
+And on this day, I was born as Shohaku, like a bubble appeared within the water, and stay, I don't know how many more years, for a while, and disappear into the air.
+So the moment the Bible appears in the water, on the bottom of the water, And that moment, the bubble disappeared into the air.
 We think this is the length of our life, but this is not really.
-The air, which is called a certain bubble, is there, even before it appeared on the bottom of the water. and it never disappears.
-But the phenomenon, the bubble, of course, is impermanent, so it appears and disappears.
+The air, which is called certain bubble, was there even before it appeared on the bottom of the water, and it never disappeared.
+But the phenomenon, the bubbles, of course, are impermanent, so it appears and disappears.

 [34:14]

 So our life is much longer than we think.
 That is one possible understanding.
 And that is what Dogen Zenji suggests, or his understanding of this saying.
 But Uchamuro's interpretation might be, I think, different from Dogen Zenji's.
 He discussed about the same point in this book, Refining Your Life.
-This is Uchiyama Roshi's commentary on Dogen Zenji's Tendo Kyokun.
-And he wrote the diagram. and explain how his understanding of this thing, we are born with this entire world, and when we die, this entire world dies.
+This is Uchiyama Roshi's commentary on Dogen Zenji's Tenzo Kyokun. load the diagram and explain how his understanding of this thing, we are born with this entire world, and when we die, this entire world dies.

 [35:30]